Sunday, December 29, 2019

 I never knew that DRAGON HUNTERS had spun off from an animated TV series after watching this movie for the first time.
 It seems incredible, yet it was daring and unreal and had the makings of a great animated feature.
 Unlike some animated features produced in Hollywood, DRAGON HUNTERS came from France.
 Around that time, audiences outside of Europe barely knew that the film existed.
 It is a mind-blowing and underrated CGI flick.

-I admire the film for its incredible scenery of beautiful floating landscapes.
+I admire the film for its beautiful floating landscapes.
 The negatives I found with this movie included that there are no other well-known celebrity actors except for Forest Whitaker in the voice-over role of the film's English dub.
 Whitaker acted as the gentle giant Lian-Chu, giving little depth to his character.

 I am amazed at how this film turned out when it came out in the same year as Kung Fu Panda and WALL-EWhile DRAGON HUNTERS didn't come close to these two movies in terms of story and emotion, it does have an extraordinary visual art style.
 Those who have never seen this lost evocative gem will have to search for it.
 Whether on DVD or YouTube.